isomerpages/nlb-exhibitions/_scriptandstage/1a-scriptandstage-about.md

 permalink: /exhibitions/past-exhibitions/scriptandstage/
 breadcrumb: "About"
 collection_name: scriptandstage
-second_nav_title: "Script & Stage: Theatre in Singapore from the 50s to 80s"
+second_nav_title: "Script &amp; Stage: Theatre in Singapore from the 50s to 80s"

 ---